Red Bull GmbH: Football

 The company has also been highly active in association football.
 On 6 April 2005, Red Bull bought the Austrian club SV Austria Salzburg and renamed it to Red Bull Salzburg, a move which has been heavily criticised by supporter groups within Austria and across Europe.
 They also purchased FC Liefering as Salzburg's feeder club.

 Thierry Henry was one of several high-profile signings by the New York Red Bulls in 2010.

 In 2005, Red Bull purchased the MetroStars, a team in Major League Soccer representing New York City, from Anschutz Entertainment Group and renamed the franchise; Red Bull New York is the name of the Red Bull subsidiary that operates the team, while the squad itself is known as the New York Red Bulls.
 Anschutz Entertainment Group was about to begin building the MetroStars their own stadium, but groundbreaking was delayed a month as AEG completed the sale of the team.
 The company paid for the team's new stadium, Red Bull Arena (now known as Sports Illustrated Stadium), which had its match opener 20 March 2010.

-In 2007, Red Bull established the lower-division Red Bull Brasil team in the city of Campinas, São Paulo.
+In 2007, Red Bull founded the lower-division club Red Bull Brasil in the city of Campinas, São Paulo.
 As the plan to reach the Campeonato Brasileiro Série A in 10 years failed, Red Bull became owners of Série B side Clube Atlético Bragantino in March 2019 and renamed the team to Red Bull Bragantino.
 Red Bull Bragantino became the champion of the 2019 edition of Série B, and was promoted to the Série A for the 2020 edition.